36 Sights in Cartagena, Spain (with Map and Images)

 23. Subestación San Antón

-The Fábrica de Fluido Eléctrico Hispania, popularly known as the Fábrica de la Luz, is an electricity factory built by the architect Francisco de Paula de Oliver Rolandi in 1900, in the Alameda de San Antón of the Spanish city of Cartagena.
-Since 1994 it has been listed as an Asset of Cultural Interest.
+The Fábrica de Fluido Eléctrico Hispania, popularly known as the Fábrica de la Luz, is an electricity factory built by the architect Francisco de Paula de Oliver Rolandi around 1900, in the Alameda de San Antón in the Spanish city of Cartagena.

 The Llagostera Tower, also known as Huerto de las Bolas in El Bohío is a building built inside a large garden in Cartagena, which has all the characteristics of a colonial, African or American mansion.
 It is a hybrid, exotic and classic architecture in a dusty Mediterranean.